 Features: A very proportionate shaped face with the cheekbones, jawline, and forehead all being equal in width.
 Generally, a long and narrow shaped head.

 Go For: A buzz or crew cut.
 Comb overs, slicked back or side parts also work very well.
-If you want to shorten the length of your face, then bangs are a great option too.
+If you want to shorten the length of your face, bangs are a great option too.

 Avoid: Styles that add length to your head, this includes anything with an excessive volume on top or a long beard.

 Features: Long and angular with high defined cheekbones and a pointy chin.

 Go For: Full volume hair with layering.
 Messy bangs can highlight the cheekbones and soften the jaw.
 Consider a fauxhawk, comb over or slicked back.